 Travelling to Victoria is almost guaranteed in Australia, let me tell you why:

 Despite its small size, Victoria is the most populous state in Australia.
 There are plenty of things to do in Victoria, and it is highly likely, you will end up there at some point!
-No Australian backpacking itinerary is complete without a visit to Victoria.
+Backpacking Australia is not complete without a visit to Victoria.

 Melbourne is the biggest city in the state, but there is much more to Victoria than just Melbourne.
 There are plenty of great places to visit in Victoria such as the Grampians, Great Ocean Road, and Wilson’s Promontory.
 You’d be silly to spend most of your time in Melbourne without seeing what else Victoria has to offer.

 Travelling around Victoria can be expensive at times, but it’s a highly rewarding experience that will undoubtedly be one of the highlights of your time travelling in Australia.